castorway/photo-downloader/README.md

 ## Usage

-Set the download target directory in `config.json`.
+Install the requirements, set the download target directory in `config.json`, and then run `python run.py`.
 Photos will be downloaded into subdirectories of this directory, labelled by year and month.
 For example, if `~/Photos` is the target directory, photos will be downloaded like this:

 * `~/Photos`
   * `2024/`